 Are you a student who wants to make a difference in the lives of orphaned and abandoned children?
 There are many ways in which you can help support our work: SOS Youth Ambassadors are volunteers that raise awareness, advocate for children and organize fundraisers.
-Fill out this form and send it to [email protected] to become an SOS Youth Ambassador today!
+Fill out this form and send it to [email protected]a to become an SOS Youth Ambassador today!

 Why not host your own fundraising event?
 To see how to start, click here.
 Get as creative as you can and use your talents and skills to help raise money to support our work.

 About SOS Youth Ambassadors

 Youth Ambassadors have the opportunity to help ensure that children all over the world have loving homes, quality schools, medical care, and hope for the future – something many of us take for granted.
 Youth Ambassadors connect with others from across the country on special campaigns and projects.

 In 2015, this includes joining forces with the Canadian Senator Jim Munson to ensure that young people from coast to coast share their views on why and how children without parental care must be integrated into the post-2015 United Nations sustainable development framework.